 5. Organize Your Medications

 Staying organized is essential when it comes to medication.
-Consider using a pill organizer or ask the pharmacist for tips on keeping track of medications.
+Consider using a pill organizer or ask the pharmacist for tips on tracking medications.

-If your older adult has impaired vision, ask the pharmacist for labels on medication bottles in large print.
+If your older adult has impaired vision, ask the pharmacist for large-print labels on medication bottles.

 6. Follow Prescribing Directions

-Be sure your older adult takes their medicines exactly as the doctor has prescribed.
+Be sure your older adult takes their medication exactly as prescribed by the doctor.

 Make sure you and they understand how, when, and for how long the medication should be taken.